MRAlirad/js-unit-testing/Note.md

 ## Mock function

-a function that imitates the behavior of a real function. wer use them to test a unit in isolation
+a function that imitates the behavior of a real function. wer use them to test a unit in isolation.

+### Two cases for mock functions
+1. to provide values
+2. to test the interaction between units

 ### Mock functions
 1. mockReturnValue => programm a mock function to return a value